 - Jumeokbap (Handmade Korean Rice Balls)

-And, finally, we would love to hear from you through our social media as well!
-You can follow us at @carvingajourney on Instagram, Twitter, Facebook, and Pinterest.
-Or, if you would like more articles like these, you can subscribe to our blog by joining our mailing list.
-We hope you enjoyed learning about Asian pears!
-Soon, we will be publishing more recipes using this Korean ingredient!
+And, finally, I would love to hear from you through our social media as well!
+You can follow me at @carvingajourney on Instagram, Twitter, Facebook, and Pinterest.
+Or, if you would like more articles like these, you can subscribe to our blog by joining my mailing list.
+I hope you enjoyed learning about Asian pears!
+Soon, I will be publishing more recipes using this Korean ingredient!
 Thank you so much for stopping by!